Hero Background

 configure browser attributes for cross browser testing using Chrome

-You can use the TestMu AI Automation Capabilities Generator to create your automation capabilities to run the tests.
+Use the TestMu AI Automation Capabilities Generator to build your desired capabilities without writing them by hand.

 The remaining test script will remain unchanged.